loopandlearn/loopfollowdocs/docs/remote/remote-control-nightscout.md

 ## *LoopFollow* & Careportal with the *Loop* App

-> Once *LoopFollow* 3.2.0 is released, this option will no longer be available for Loop URL.
-It will be replaced with the `Loop Remote Control` feature currently being tested in the `dev` branch.
+!!! important "Not Available for *LoopFollow* 3.2"
+    This option is not available with *LoopFollow* 3.2 or newer versions.
+It was replaced with [`Loop Remote Control`](remote-control-loop.md){: target="_blank" }.

+    This section will remain in the documents for while for people still running earlier versions of *LoopFollow*.

 For *Loop* careportal access, your *Nightscout* site must be configured with Apple Push Notification System (APNS) credentials as fully explained in LoopDocs.